emergy-official/invaders.sampleweb3.dev/readme.md

 - [FreeCodeCamp Youtube video](https://www.youtube.com/watch?v=gyMwXuJrbJQ) - Full Stack web3 development, best way to start a web3 journey

-- [MidJourney](https://www.midjourney.com/) - All assets are generated from midjourney (they are then reworked on GIMP, find the gimp files in the [raw folder](./raw/))
+- [MidJourney](https://www.midjourney.com/) - All assets are generated from midjourney (they are then reworked on GIMP, find the gimp files in the [raw folder](./website/raw/))

 - [ChatGPT](https://openai.com/) - Useful on specific use cases

 - [AWS](https://aws.amazon.com/) - Hosting (S3 & Cloudfront - automated with terraform and scripts through AWS Organization).
-Github workflows & project are stored on a private repository.
-This act as a public interface.